-AUDIENCE: ALL MEMBERS OF A SCHOOL COMMUNITY ARE ENCOURAGED TO ATTEND.
+AUDIENCE: K-12 EDUCATORS ARE ENCOURAGED TO ATTEND.

-This webinar will take participants through the basics of treaties in Canada.
+This webinar will take you through the basics of treaties in Canada and more closely, in Alberta.
 By engaging in activities and thinking critically about Canadian policy, you will leave with ideas and resources for teaching Treaty Education in Alberta classrooms.
-We will explore what a treaty is, and what it is not, and go through common misconceptions and facts about treaties in Alberta.
+We will explore what a treaty is and what it is not and go through common misconceptions and facts about treaties in Alberta.

-This webinar is supported through a grant from Alberta Education.
+This learning opportunity is being offered through grant funding from Alberta Education.